ptsouth97/Getting-and-Cleaning-Data-Project/README.md

 Unzips the data in the working directory

-Reads in test and train values then merge them
+Reads in test and train values then merges them

 Labels the data columns with values from the 'features' file after cleaning them by converting to lowercase and removing punctuation